Em3rgencyLT/RealWorld/README.md

 * Open the ExampleScene in the Scenes folder.
 * Select the MapObjectPlacementManager.
 * Enter the Latitude and Logitude of the desired area of the world (recommend a populated area)
-* Set the offset to control how large an area to load (larger number will be a larger area)
+* Pick a world size to load in.
 * Hit Play and watch your favorite town load into view!